WDI-SEA/project-3-ideas/README.md

 # Project 3 Idea Prompts

 This repo contains a varaity of basic project ideas that would be very suitable for project 3.
-You are not required to do one of theses, they are just availible for inspiration.
+You are not required to do one of these, they are just availible for inspiration to help with your groups brainstorming process.